LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 ^^^^^^^^^^^^

 **Description**
-   How long to wait in milliseconds for data from Moonlight before shutting down the stream.
+   How long to wait, in milliseconds, for data from Moonlight before shutting down the stream.

 **Default**
    ``10000``